Disclosure Day combines pseudo-science with pseudo-religion

 You have the Gift. … Margaret, you'll know EVERYTHING.
 More than what was ever humanly possible...
 You can direct [the powerful alien artifact] ...
 It’ll be an instrument of your will.
 But you must give yourself over to it.”

-So instead of "thy will be done" we are to give our will over to the alien experience.
+So instead of "Thy will be done" we are to give our will over to the alien experience.
 It promises knowledge of everything, reminiscent of satan's dialog with Eve in the Garden.
 "Your eyes will be opened and you will be like God (Gen 3:4)."

 Real life alien abduction testimonies confirm long term negative effects on the lives of people who have had them, such as broken marriages, estranged children, financial ruin, addiction, depression, and suicide.
 Aliens (demons) are anything but empathetic to humans who have given themselves over to belief in them.

-Daniel and Margaret eventually make it to the television studio, Noah sits down and gets a pat on the shoulder by Hugo.
-They bring a disabled alien in a wheelchair, to elicit sympathy for aliens, similar to the movie ET.
-Korean soldiers watch the broadcast on their phones (as if they would have access to american media).
-It is assumed they stop fighting and the aliens herold in an era of peace.
+Korean soldiers watch the broadcast on their phones (as if they would have media access).
+It is assumed they stop fighting and the aliens herald in an era of peace.

 This is exactly what Catholics should not do.
 We should not "listen" to arguments for aliens.
 We should reject any "openness" to them, the way Eve should have rejected "listening" to the serpent.